ryanhossain9797/ChaldalDbs/TableDefinitions.md

+# Common Info
+All tables that have History tables can be queried using the FOR SYSTEM_TIME ALL syntax of msssql server, or only history excluding current state can be retrieved from the TableName_HISTORY table

 # Address
 - Inside the dbo.Address table
 - Has a history table with Address_HISTORY
 - History table columns are SysStart and SysEnd
+- Has a HexagonId which is a foreign key to dbo.Hexagon.Id.
+Hexagon can be used to find the warehouse of the address
+- Has a DeliveryAreaId which is a foreign key to dbo.DeliveryArea.Id.
+DeliveryArea can be used to find the Warehouse of the address as a fallback if the Hexagon is not present
 - Has columns that denote it's actual location like MappingResolutionStatus, BuildingId, Latitude, Longitude
 - The statuses are as follows
   0 = NotSent